 Osher Lifelong Learning Institute (OLLI) at California State University Long Beach (CSULB) is sponsored by the College of Health and Human Services.
-With the exception of our Executive Director and Office Administrator, OLLI at CSULB is operated totally by volunteers, from faculty to committees and clerical work.
+With the exception of our Executive Director and Office Administrator, OLLI at CSULB is operated totally by volunteers, from Instructors to committees and clerical work.
 There are four eight-week sessions each year.
 Classes are typically ninety minute periods and meet one day a week.
-Classes are held Monday through Saturday from 8:00 AM to 5:00 PM.
+Classes are held Monday through Friday from 8:00 AM to 5:00 PM.

 Computer classes are two hour sessions that meet Monday through Thursday from 8:30 AM through 5:15 PM.
 There is an open lab on Fridays available to all OLLI students for individualized help and practice.